cosmos/cosmos/GOVERNANCE_DOC.md

                   // a minus does not exist for this validator's PubKey, validator votes with full voting power

                   proposal.Votes['txGovVote.Option'] += initialVotingPower

-              if (proposal.Category AND proposal.Votes['Yes']/proposal.InitTotalVotingPower >= 2/3)
-                // after vote is counted, if proposal is urgent and special condition is met
-                // remove proposalID from ProposalProcessingQueue

-                remove txGovVote.ProposalID from ProposalProcessingQueue
-                Rearrange ProposalProcessingQueue
-                ProposalProcessingQueueEnd--
 ```